 Many people suggest many things to remove stains – like milk, baby wipes, make up remover towels, vinegar, even potatoes.
-Use stain removers with extreme caution or use only specialized shoe stain removers
+Use stain removers with caution or use only specialized shoe stain removers.

 Salt stains on leather shoes are removed using water and vinegar solution.